AraragiHoozuki/AlgorithmExercies/README.md

-# MathematicaToys
+# AlgorithmExercies
-Toys achieved with Mathematica
+AlgorithmExercies achieved with Mathematica